 My Breed is “Special”

 Behavior is behavior is behavior.
 It's as simple as that.
 Of course breed traits can be important.
 Many dogs bred for a certain job want to do that job or something similar to that job.
-But they don’t have to in order to live fulfilling and happy lives.
-And breed traits are potentially going to exhibit themselves in varying degrees or not at all, among a wide range of dogs of any given breed.
-But even when these breed traits do show themselves, that certainly doesn’t mean that only a very small segment of society should parent those particular breeds.
-One only need to have some common sense and the willingness to learn about the individual dog that they chose to parent.
+But they don’t have to do exactly that job in order to live fulfilling and happy lives.
+Additionally, what we often call breed traits are potentially going to exhibit themselves in varying degrees, among a wide range of dogs of any given breed.
+Non-hunting breeds will point.
+Non-herding breeds will do what appears to be herding.
+I can go on and on.
+Even when these 'breed' traits do show themselves in the breed in question, that certainly doesn’t mean that only a very small segment of society should parent those particular breeds.
+One only needs to have some common sense and the willingness to learn about the individual dog that they chose to parent.
 If a special kind of person who is only familiar with every aspect of a particular breed were required to parent any given breed, then there certainly would not be so many successful stories to share.

 Remember Skidboot the Australian Cattle Dog, also known as a Blue Heeler?
 This is purported to be one of the most challenging breeds on this earth.
 Yet this man who had zero professionally obtained dog behavior knowledge managed to train his dog so wonderfully that he became a legend.
 How did he do this successfully?
 Very simply, he had a good relationship with his dog.
 They communicated effectively.
 He listened.
 The dog listened.
 It all worked.
 For more on Skidboot, click here.